EelcoHoogendoorn/geometric_calculus/discrete/article/Discrete_Geometric_Equation.md

 Its dimension and grade agnostic formulation, deriving from its geometric algebraic roots, combined with code generation in any dimension and signature, lends itself readily to experimental investigation of the dynamics implied by a variety of types of equations.

+We note that our reflections on the one-up compact models, can be seen as a partial geometric algebraic perspective on the Kaluza-Klein model.
+It is our impression that a lot of exploration is yet to be done, at the intersection of geometric calculus, extra dimensions, and mathematical tools for prying solutions from such equations.
+We note that the Kaluza-Klein model predates both geometric calculus and modern experimental constraints on known particles, and an exploration of the synthesis of these ideas still seems forthcoming.

+It is claimed that the first bug-free derivation of the equations implied by the Kaluza-Klein one-up model was published in 2015; some 100 years after the initial core ideas were formulated.
+One can only speculate how many more centuries we would have to wait, before we can convince ourselves we have a full appreciation of the solutions implied by those continuum equations.
+By contrast, it took us 2 days, to go from initial idea, to a bugfree code generator for the discrete geometric derivative, for arbitrary grades, dimensions and signatures.
+Coming to a basic understanding of compact dimensions and their properties happened the day after

+This certainly is not intended as a claim about our abstract reasoning skills; which I have no doubt are dwarfed by anyone with the mental capacity to make progress working on continuum theories in higher dimensions.
+It is a claim about the comparative properties of tools.
+In this we feel that the mathematical philosophy of Millicent-Roberts still stands as comprehensive, except that from a 21th century perspective one might add 'haha discrete operator goes brrrrr'